Loading. Please Wait....

 Individuals struggling with SUD have behavioural issues influenced by physical changes caused by substances and their side effects.
 Chemical imbalances in the brain cause people to exhibit emotional outbursts and addictive behaviours.
 In addition, they may have difficulty coping with stress.

 If communities or family members react to unwanted behaviours by shaming or punishment, it may increase the severity of symptoms or cause additional mental health issues.
-In addition, clients who feel ashamed or afraid of being judged may not seek treatment.
+In addition, clients who feel ashamed or afraid of being judged may not seek treatment for addictive behaviors.

 A few reactions families should avoid include: